adyanthm/VoiceTrackr/README.md

 - [Component Documentation](docs/components.md)
 - [Firebase Setup Guide](docs/firebase-setup.md)

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.